The University resumed holding in-person degree ceremonies from September 2021

-Undergradautes and taught postgradautes who have completed courses since Trinity 2021 and are not yet booked onto a ceremony will be invited to ceremonies in early 2022.
+Undergraduates and taught postgradautes who have completed courses since Trinity term 2021 and have not had their degree conferred will be invited to ceremonies in early 2022.
 These will be advertised once the dates are confirmed, and you will be contacted by the email held on your Student Self Service record.
 It is, therefore, very important to keep this up to date.

 Undergraduates and taught postgradautes finishing courses from Trinity 2022 onwards will be contacted in Hilary 2022 with their booking invitation (please note that this is later than in previous years).

 When new ceremony dates are announced, graduands may not be presented with many available ceremony dates.
 This is because there will be very high numbers of graduands awaiting a ceremony, and so there will be limited flexibility within the system.

 If you completed your course before Trinity term 2021 and are yet to make a ceremony booking, or have any further questions, please contact us on email@example.com

 Research students will automatically receive an email from the University with instructions on how to book their degree ceremony once they have been granted Leave to Supplicate.
 If you do not receive an invitation within a week of receiving your Leave to Supplicate, please contact the Development Office on firstname.lastname@example.org.

 Please make sure that your contact details on the Student Self Service system are up to date in order to receive the degree certificate at the correct address.
 If you would like your degree certificate to be posted to a different address, please email us at email@example.com and we will make sure that it is sent to the address you want.